 Leveraging Cannabinoids for the Symptoms Associated with Nausea

-The American Cancer Society reported in 2017 the benefits of marijuana concerning cancer.
+The American Cancer Society reported the benefits of marijuana concerning cancer.
 While “a number of small studies of smoked marijuana found that it can be helpful in treating nausea and vomiting from cancer chemotherapy,” and “a few studies have found that inhaled (smoked or vaporized) marijuana can be helpful treatment of neuropathic pain (pain caused by damaged nerves).”
 While medical cannabis continues to alleviate the uncomfortable signs of nausea caused by several conditions or diseases, many who suffer it for whatever reason have continued relief.